oracle-livelabs/oci/peoplesoft-fullstack-dr/switchover-plan/switchover-plan.md

    Provide a name for the Dynamic Group.

-   Provide a description for the Dyanmic Group.
+   Provide a description for the Dynamic Group.

    Click on Rule Builder.